MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Connect-PSSession.md

  1 ITTask          Server01        Disconnected  ITTasks               None
 ```

-The ninth command disconnects from the session in the `$s` variable.The administrator closes
+The ninth command disconnects from the session in the `$s` variable.
+The administrator closes
 PowerShell and closes the computer.
 She can reconnect to the session on the next day and check the
 script status from her work computer.